Skip to main content

 Bio

-Prof. Shamey is the President Elect of Inter-Society Color Council (USA) and a Fellow of the Society of Dyers and Colourists and a Chartered Colourist (CCol) (UK).
-He is also an honorary professor at Tianjin Polytechnic University (China).
+Prof. Shamey served as the President of Inter-Society Color Council (USA, 2018-2022).
+He received the Fellowship of the Society of Dyers and Colourists and a Chartered Colourist (CCol) in the UK in 2010.
+He was selected a University Faculty Scholar at NCSU in 2014.
+He is an honorary professor at Tianjin Polytechnic University (China).

-Prof. Shamey was elected the Academic Secretary of the United Kingdom National Postgraduate Committee (NPC) as well as the President of the Postgraduate Representative Council (PGRC) of Leeds University between 1995-1998.
-He was a State champion in free style Olympic wrestling for several years.
-He enjoys playing badminton and basketball in his spare time as well as traveling, learning new languages, and classical guitar.
+During his graduate studies Renzo Shamey was elected the Academic Secretary of the United Kingdom National Postgraduate Committee (NPC) as well as the President of the Postgraduate Representative Council (PGRC) of Leeds University between 1995-1998.
+He was a state champion in freestyle wrestling for several years in his school years.
+He enjoys playing badminton, traveling, and learning new languages.

 Research